 Abstract

 By the end of 2019, SARS-CoV-2, a new virus from Coronaviruses family, has been detected in China and was responsible for COVID-19 disease.
 This disease has been suddenly and vigorously disseminated among individuals all over the world.
-Based on genetic vicinity, this novel virus is similar to SARS-CoV and MERS-CoV; it can spread from an unknown animal host to individuals.
+Based on genetic vicinity, this novel virus is similar to SARS-CoV and MERS-CoV It can spread from an unknown animal host to individuals.
 Till now, there is no specific therapy or vaccine for the treatment of COVID-19 patients.
 However, published clinical data and in vitro studies may offer treatment strategies of some effective antiviral and repurposed drugs, including remdesivir, favipiravir, lopinavir/ritonavir, corticosteroids, etc. This narrative review describes current pharmacological proposed treatments for COVID-19 patients and available experimental and clinical studies for these drugs.
-Eventually, these data may help to explain the most preferable way to treat COVID-19 and lessen symptoms and complications accompanied with it.
+Eventually, these data may help to explain the most preferable way to treat COVID-19 and lessen the accompanied symptoms and complications.

 Key words: SARS-COV-2, Pathophysiology, Remdesivir, Monoclonal antibodies, Favipiravir